 You've Just Been Asked to Speak

-So, the host from some organization asked you to speak — awesome!
+The host from some organization asked you to speak—awesome!
 Before saying yes, you need to find out a few obvious things: when, where, what, and why?
-You also need to know your audience: Ask your host about the makeup of the audience.
+You also need to know your audience: ask your host about its makeup.
 Will they find your content relevant and useful?
-Are they highly proficient in this content or are they new to what you're going to present?
+Are they highly proficient in this content, or are they new to what you're going to present?
 Are they professionals?
 Students?
 Good speakers decline to speak if they cannot tailor their content to the given audience.
 You will want to find out how big the audience is expected to be.
 You also need to know how long the talk is supposed to be.
 Also find out if there will be Q&A afterward.
-If all looks good then you're cleared to accept the talk.
+If all looks good, then you're cleared to accept the talk.

 Make sure you get the contact information of your host or an event coordinator.
 Make sure you get a map and/or clear directions to your venue, including parking, security, check-in procedures, etc. I once spent about an hour going through security procedures and tests just to gain entrance to a production facility.

 Presentations are made of three things: content, delivery, and visuals.
 My Rule of Three helps you prepare, refine, and master your content and solidify your delivery so that you'll be amazingly confident on presentation day.
 Strong confidence will let you focus 100% of your efforts on your presentation; you will be in the moment.
 If you're not confident, some non-trivial part of your brain will be focused on worrying instead of presenting, making your job harder and your presentation weaker.
 Strong confidence comes from preparation and practice.
 Here's what I learned.

 Step 1.
 The Story (1+ Week Before your Talk)